districtr/districtr/docs/plancontext.md

 # The Districtr Model for Plans, Contexts, Assignment etc..

 Districtr keeps track of data regarding a specific area in a JSON format that's shared internally as a context.
 The seeds of this format date back to [@maxhully]'s  initial November 2018 attempts to load into our Mapbox server.
-This story is detailed in the commits of repository `district-process`, which is responsible for helping us upload geographic data.
+This story is detailed in the commits of repository `MGGG/district-process`, which is responsible for helping us upload geographic data.

 The structure of our plans are as follows...

  ## Identifiers

 - `id`, Alphanumeric id individual plan
 - `name`, Display name of City, County or State, loaded into the State Portals
 - `state`, State where area is located.
 - `idColumn`, An object with `key`, `name` pair that identifies the id column for base unit identifiers.
-- `place`, an object pair with its own `id` and `landmarks`, an object that contains landmarks created when identifying communities of interest.
+- `place`, an object pair with its own `id` and `landmarks`, an object that contains landmarks created when identifying communities of interest
-- `placeID`, Id of relevant geographic area, used throughout Districtr
+- `placeID`, Id of relevant geographic area, used throughout Districtr.

 ## Assignment and Parts
 - `assignment`: The assignment of precincts, blocks or other units to districts are kept in this object.
 This objects assigns a unit identifier as a key to a single or array of integers corresponding to the parts the key is assigned to, e.g. `{"001-AAA": [1] "001-AAB": [1],...}`.